-This 8-part series is about investing in stocks and this lesson looks at the long history of market volatility.
+This 8-part series about investing in stocks is for beginners who want to learn how to invest.
+This lesson looks at the long history of market volatility.
 This outstanding video series was produced by SensibleInvesting.tv.
 I have created a summary and transcript to help you find spots that interest you and make the best use of your time.

 Summary of video: Lessons From Stock Market History Pt.3: market volatility

 NEXT STEPS: Watch the 8-part series Lessons from Stock Market History

 - Part 5: keep investing simple (video)

 - Part 8: sensible investing (video)

 SensibleInvesting.tv is an independent voice that makes important educational videos about passive investing—the best I’ve seen.
 This series features some of the biggest names and brightest minds in the investment world.
 It is presented and produced by Robin Powell and his team at SensibleInvesting.tv, and published on YouTube.
 It is a great honor to include it in our collection of video tutorials about “Investing in Stocks”.

 Key points about investing in stocks from this video:

 - The second lesson to learn from market history is to stay calm.